MilesCranmer/SymbolicRegression.jl/docs/src/concepts.md

 For example, if you have:

 - Expression A: complexity 3, loss 0.1
-- Expression B: complexity 5, loss 0.05
+- Expression B: complexity 4, loss 0.05
-- Expression C: complexity 4, loss 0.08
+- Expression C: complexity 6, loss 0.08

-Then A and B are on the Pareto frontier (A is simpler, B has lower loss), but C is dominated by B (B has both lower loss and lower complexity than C).
+Then A and B are on the Pareto frontier (A is simpler, B has lower loss), but C is _dominated_ by B (B has both lower loss and lower complexity than C), and so is not included.

 ### Hall of Fame